Grand Prix Královéhradeckého kraje

-The Grand Prix Královéhradeckého kraje was a one-day cycling race held annually from 2012 to 2024 in the Czech Republic.
+The Grand Prix Královéhradeckého kraje was a one-day cycling race held annually in the Czech Republic.
+Its inaugural edition in 2012 was the first such event in the Hradec Králové Region since the Velvet Revolution.
 It was part of the UCI Europe Tour as a category 1.2 event.
+The race started and finished in the town of Opočno, featuring elite and under-23 categories as well as amateurs.
+The fourth edition of the race, in 2015, was part of the East Bohemia Tour.